ror-community/ror-site/content/about/faqs.md

 - Journals
 - Projects

+One of the primary criteria we use for evaluating whether an organization is in scope for ROR is **whether the organization is used as a creator's affiliation or acknowledged as a funder in published research**.
 See also [our more detailed explanation of ROR's scope and the criteria for inclusion](/registry/#scope) and the [Curator Evaluation Workflow](https://github.com/ror-community/ror-updates/wiki/Curator-Evaluation-Workflow:-New-Records) that ROR curators use to determine whether to add a new organization to ROR.

 ***